A group of people gathers in the street with several plastic containers of different colors, possibly to collect water.

 The water crisis hit millions of families

-Inhabitants of municipalities like Ecatepec, Nezahualcóyotl, Naucalpan, and Tlalnepantla have reported constant water cuts and lack of supply by the state government.
+Inhabitants of municipalities like Ecatepec, Nezahualcóyotl, Naucalpan, and Tlalnepantla have reported constant water cuts and the lack of supply by the state government.

 A person with sunglasses and a cap pours water from a bucket into a blue container in a patio surrounded by plants and orange walls.